Research Snapshot

 - TimesFM 90-day: about 199.52

-- Model agreement: moderate, still bullish overall
+- Model agreement: moderate, still constructive overall

 That is not the profile of a market where every model instantly rolls over with price.
-It is the profile of a market where spot has broken lower faster than the medium-term signal stack has repriced.
+It is the profile of a market where spot has broken lower faster than the medium-term indicator stack has repriced.

 Current news context